 The Seoul Central District Court issued an arrest warrant for Jung hours after he appeared at a hearing and apologized to the victims and to "everyone who has showed affection for me."
 He was later escorted to a police station in downtown Seoul in handcuffs.

-Jung was questioned by police last week about allegations that he secretly filmed his sexual encounters and shared them in private group chats.
+Jung was first questioned by police last week about allegations that he secretly filmed his sexual encounters and shared them in private group chats with his friends.